desmaref/is426-pm2.5-analysis/README.md

 pass to pandas dataframe for visualization purposes

-Depending on resultys, may pull data from census api to explore differenced between pm in counties(Does population, wealth, race affect pm?)
+Depending on results, may pull data from census api to explore differenced between pm in counties(Does population, wealth, race affect pm?)

+## Analysis

 ## Results/Findings
 Currently Working through Project